apai-fsly/cs532-final-project/README.md

 # CS532 Final Project
 The Final Project for COMPSCI CS532 - Systems for Data Science.

+This project showcases the complete workflow of handling large datasets, including ingestion, cleaning, transformation, and storage using modern data engineering tools.
+The pipeline involves downloading datasets from Kaggle, processing them with PySpark, and storing the cleaned data in a MySQL database hosted in a Docker container.
+Additionally, the project evaluates system performance by benchmarking batch ingestion under different configurations.

+Key components:
+- **Data Download**: Automate dataset retrieval from Kaggle using the Kaggle API.
+- **Data Cleaning**: Use PySpark to clean and preprocess raw datasets.
+- **Data Storage**: Store cleaned data into a MySQL database using PySpark and JDBC.
+- **Performance Benchmarking**: Analyze ingestion performance under varying configurations.

 ## Milestone Checklist
 - [x] Set up a MySQL database in a Docker container.
 - [x] Test Python connectivity to the MySQL database.